Warcraft Universe Supports

 - Combat Medic: Regrowth by itself is a very slow heal-over-time.
 Malfurion needs to actively hit enemy heroes with Moonfire to give his team bursts of healing.
 He also can choose a few offensive talents, which greatly increase his damage potential.

-- Composite Character: Malfurion's kit is largely based on the Keeper of the Grove hero unit from Warcraft III.
+- Composite Character: Malfurion's kit is largely based on the Keeper of the Grove hero unit from Warcraft III, which he also shared the skillset of in the campaign.
 His kit and certain talents also make him a mix between the Balance and Restoration druid specializations from World of Warcraft.

 - Difficult, but Awesome: Malfurion is simple enough to play, but playing him efficiently is another matter entirely.
 As his playstyle emphasizes keeping Regrowth active on as many allies as possible at any given time, a good Malfurion player needs to be able to keep tabs on who has the buff and for how much longer, so that he can maximize uptime by knowing when to recast and on whom.
 He also needs to hit Moonfire consistently for healing in the middle of a fight as Regrowth heals very slowly, and catching an attentive enemy with Entangling Roots can be fairly tricky.
 Finally, Malfurion needs to keep track of all this without getting his squishy self killed.